Follow our advice on what to do if you have found a cat and suspect they may be stray or lost.

 Try not to feed cats who come into your garden unless they're clearly underweight.
 This will only encourage them to keep coming back and they may have owners feeding them too or have special dietary requirements due to health issues.

-Use our paper collar
+Use a paper collar

 Put a paper collar on the cat asking an owner to contact you if the cat is theirs.
 If you get no response after a couple of days you can assume the cat has not been back home or may be stray.